Keep Running (TV program): Episode style

 The team that wins the final mission will receive a prize, usually related to the theme of the episode.
 However, even if a team wins most of the games, victory is not guaranteed (for example in Season 1 Episode 2, Deng Chao did not win many games but the other teams who had won did not make the right choices of switching the waters, therefore causing their team to win).

 Personnel

-Cast
+Cast members

 The original members of Running Man are Deng Chao, Angelababy, Li Chen, Chen He, Zheng Kai, Wong Cho-lam, and Wang Baoqiang.